Kowstubha9/LexiQuest-Guess-the-word/README.md

 Clone the repository and activate the virtual environment

 ### 2. Install Dependencies
-Install all required packages from requirements.txt:
+Install all required packages from requirements.txt

 ### 3. Configure Database
 Create Database: Log into your MySQL client and create the database specified in lexiquest_app/config.py (default: guessgame).